apache/arrow-julia/docs/src/manual.md

 #### Custom types

-To support writing your custom Julia struct, Arrow.jl utilizes the format's mechanism for "extension types" by storing the Julia type name in the field metadata.
-To "hook in" to this machinery, custom types can just call `Arrow.ArrowTypes.registertype!(T, T)`, where `T` is the custom struct type.
+To support writing your custom Julia struct, Arrow.jl utilizes the format's mechanism for "extension types" by allowing the storing of Julia type name and metadata in the field metadata.
+To "hook in" to this machinery, custom types can utilize the interface methods defined in the `Arrow.ArrowTypes` submodule.
 For example:

 ```julia
 using Arrow